 You analyze sales data for your employer, collecting information and engaging with customers to gauge market trends.
 You crunch the numbers and write reports to help optimize your company’s financial strategies.

-But no matter how much of a ninja you are with numbers, you might still have questions about how your resume should be written and formatted.
+But no matter how much of a ninja you are with numbers, you might still have questions about how to write a cover letter and format a resume.

 Don’t worry!
-I’ve spent years helping financial analysts get their dream jobs with stellar resumes based on these 3 templates and advice.
+We’ve spent years helping sales analysts get their dream jobs with stellar resume examples based on these five templates and advice.

 Related resume examples